 Uploading scanned copies of official required documents in the application system

-Applicants with transcripts from non-Canadian post-secondary institutions must obtain an official paper transcript for every post-secondary institution they have attended.
+Applicants must obtain an official transcript for every post-secondary institution they have attended (other than UBC).

-- Please attend to any directions the specific graduate program may provide about naming your scanned document files.
-Otherwise, they should be named: "Applicant Full Name-Document Description.extension"
+- Refer to any directions provided by the selected graduate program on naming scanned document files.
+Otherwise, files should be named: "Applicant Full Name-Document Description.extension"

 Peng Zhang-Peking University Transcript.pdf

 - Each transcript must be uploaded as a single file (rather than a separate file for each page).